jenstornell/php-table-of-contents/readme.md

 - You can't provide an h1 in the `$html`.
 It will not know what to do with the h1.
 - Don't add an ID tag to your headers because the will collide with IDs from Table of Contents IDs.
-- Supports characters like åäöûè but not chinese etc.
+- Supports characters like åäöûè for ID generation but not chinese etc.

 ## Donate